liz-is/emissions-tools/README.md

 | Coolant distribution units | 6 CDU | 16 | 96 | 3% | Estimate from vendor |
 | Total | | | 2,808 | 99% | |

-Current Scope 2 emission estimates do not include overheads from the electical and cooling plant.
+Current Scope 2 grid based emission calculations estimates do not include overheads from the electical and cooling plant.

 ### References